lizanalab/bernenko2023exploring/README.md

 The goal of this project is to analyze the 3D structure of chromosomes using Hi-C data and network analysis techniques.
 Specifically, we aim to map out the chromosome's actual folding hierarchy by treating the measured DNA-DNA interactions as a weighted network and extracting 3D communities using the generalized Louvain algorithm.

 In this project, we analyze Hi-C data from the human GM12878 B-lymphoblastoid cell line.
 We obtained published data from Gene Expression Omnibus (accession number is `GSE63525`).
-We normalized the Hi-C data using Knight-Ruiz Matrix Balancing (KR) algorithm implemented in `gcMapExplorer`.We present KR-normalized Hi-C data for chromosomes 3, 5, 10, and 22 in the folder `data/Hi-C_data_KR_norm_chr3-5-10-22`.
+We normalized the Hi-C data using Knight-Ruiz Matrix Balancing (KR) algorithm implemented in `gcMapExplorer`.
+We present KR-normalized Hi-C data for chromosomes 3, 5, 10, and 22 in the folder `data/Hi-C_data_KR_norm_chr3-5-10-22`.

 The Hi-C data was treated as a network.
 Using the generalized Louvain algorithm, we tune its resolution parameter to scan through the community size spectrum, from A/B compartments to topologically associated domains (TADs), and then construct a tree connecting these communities.
-The community partitions, as well as the partitions for the irreducible domains, are published in folder `data/3Dcommunities_GenLouvain_output_across_gamma`
+The community partitions, as well as the partitions for the irreducible domains, are published in folder `data/3Dcommunities_GenLouvain_output_across_gamma`.

+We encourage users to contact the developers should problems arise.

 # METHODS
 In this repository, we provide code for community detection approach and other methods we describe in Methods Section of the manuscript.